Voting Record — Brian Jenkins MP, Tamworth (10313)

 Commons3 Jul 2008MPs' salaries — Increases capped to 2.3% — rejected minorityno Rebel

-14 Nov 2007Stopped being a member of the Standards and Privileges Committee
+14 Nov 2007Stopped being Member, Standards and Privileges Committee

 Commons7 Mar 2007House of Lords Reform — Composition Option 7 (100 per Cent.
 Elected) minorityaye Rebel